I am a recently graduated PhD from the group of Professor Nicholas Fang, where I worked on nanophotonics.

 Emission control via these two routes has never been studied systematically in the context of generic two dimensional materials, hence my work presents a significant advancement in the field of optics of 2D materials.
 So far, I have co-authored twelve peer reviewed publications, working together in collaboration with groups at the Massachusetts Institute of Technology, IBM, University of Minnesota and University of Wisconsin - Milwaukee.
 For my doctoral work, I received the departmental award for outstanding thesis in 2015.

-Using my extensive experimental training in nanofabrication and characterization together with the expert knowledge of solid state physics and optics, I am interested in tackling the tough questions in both fundamental as well applied photonics.
+Using my extensive training in theoretical and experimental solid state physics and optics, I am interested in tackling the tough questions in both fundamental as well applied photonics.

 If interested, you can have a look at my curriculum vitae.